cmdcolin/dotfiles/README.md

 leader for me is comma (,)

-These are silly but reduce keypresses and complex key presses substantially, and I have gotten repetitive strain injury from excessive keyboard shortcuts that use the control key (left control, left pinky gets twinged)
+I have gotten repetitive strain injury from excessive keyboard shortcuts that use the control key (left control, left pinky gets twinged, sometimes called emacs pinky though I don't use emacs).
+Therefore I try to avoid keypresses that use it.
+I also remap caps lock to left-control (screenshot https://askubuntu.com/a/1044001/487959) which helps to reduce some left pinky contortions.

 ## Install